 In today’s fast-paced world, data plays a key role in decision-making, so businesses depend on it more than ever.
 Consequently, Microsoft Power BI has quickly emerged as one of the go-to tools for transforming raw data into coherent and actionable insights.
 If you are new to Power BI, you might get confused between Power BI Desktop and Power BI Service.
 While being similar, they serve different purposes and can confuse beginners.
-In this blog, we will explain exactly what they are, how they are different, and when you should use them.
+In this blog, you will understand the difference between Power BI Desktop and Power BI Service in detail.

 Table of Contents: